Kutkabubba Community

-Kutkabubba is a small Aboriginal community, located 40 km north of Wiluna, Western Australia in the Mid West region, within the Shire of Wiluna.
+Kutkabubba is a small Aboriginal community, located 40 km north of Wiluna, Western Australia in the Goldfields–Esperance region, within the Shire of Wiluna.

 Native title

 The community is located within the Wiluna (WAD6164/98) native title claim area.

 Governance

 The community is managed through its incorporated body, Kutkabubba Aboriginal Corporation (formally Kukabubba Aboriginal Corporation), incorporated under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 on 16 November 1994.

 Town planning

 Kutkabubba Layout Plan No.1 has been prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements.
 Layout Plan No.1 is yet to be endorsed by the community.